ridds-io/Unique-Sudoku-Generator/Logic.md

 The personalised sudoku generator works on four main functions:

-1. Setting difficulty of a sudoku
-2. Deciding the time required for a particular sudoku to be solved
-3. Generating a playable sudoku square of particular complexity
+1. Generating a playable sudoku square of particular complexity
-4. Recording time taken by the user to solve
+2. Recording time taken by the user to solve

-   And then a feedback loop which will change the complexity setter before generation of sudoku
+3. Assume certain time conventions for difficulty: for example:

+      - easy level sudoku = 5 minutes
+      - medium level sudoku = 15 minutes
+      - difficult level sudoku = 30 minutes

+4. Changing the difficulty of a sudoku based on solving time